ehumpierres/elevate-demo-v4-server/config/demo_flow_questions.md

 - Show me the company monthly revenue for 2023

 # Craft hypotheses
 - [A-only] Despite a growing revenue trend, the head of sales and head of customer success have been raising red flags about closure rates and churn rates.
-What are some hypotheses of what could be going on?
+What are some hypotheses of what could be going on based on the revenue architecture framework?
 Be succinct

 # But growth driven by whales
 - Show me customer revenue concentration in 2023, rank order all customers by cumulative revenue percentage